How Do You Use A Telescopic Ladder Safely? Updated for 2024

 Throughout the descent, keep your body centered and balanced on the ladder.
 Avoid leaning too far to one side, as it can throw off your balance and increase the chances of accidents.
 Maintaining a centered position helps distribute your weight evenly for optimal stability.

-See also Best Ladders For Decorating Stairs
+See also Best Ladders For Hedge Cutting

 Maintain three-point contact until you safely reach the ground.
 This means having both feet and one hand in contact with the ladder at all times during the descent.
 Only release contact with the ladder once you have reached stable ground to ensure a safe and controlled exit.